MinhaTu/MinhaTu/README.md

  <br></br>
   <p>I'm a Computer Engineer student with a Master's degree at <strong>CentraleSupélec 🇫🇷</strong> and a Bachelor's one at <strong>UFC 🇧🇷</strong>.
 I'm always excited
-(with a little coffee boost sometimes :sweat_smile:) to dig into new things and unreveal the mysteries behind software engineering! :sunglasses:</p>
+(with a little coffee boost sometimes :sweat_smile:) to dig into new things and unravel the mysteries behind software engineering! :sunglasses:</p>

  <table border="0">
  <tr>